Stanmore tube station: History

 In 1934, a proposal to extend the Metropolitan line northwards was discussed by the London Passenger Transport Board's Engineering Committee as an alternative or complementary scheme to the extension of the Northern line from Edgware.
 It would have required 1.2 mi of double track tunnel to reach the proposed station at Elstree South with Metropolitan line trains continuing to Bushey or Aldenham.
 A revision of the proposal in 1936, considered extending the Stanmore line to Elstree.
 The proposals were not included in the plans eventually submitted for parliamentary approval in the LPTB's New Works Programme.

 Following construction of deep-level tube tunnels between Finchley Road and Baker Street, the Stanmore branch of the Metropolitan line with its five stopping stations between Finchley Road and Wembley Park was transferred to the Bakerloo line on 20 November 1939.
 This service was then transferred to the Jubilee line on 1 May 1979.

 In 2005, Transport for London began the construction of a third platform at the station.
 This was structurally complete by the summer of 2009 but could not be brought into use until new signalling equipment on that part of the line had been commissioned, the platform opening to use in July 2011.

 Services

-Stanmore station is the northern terminus of the Jubilee line and the next station is Canons Park to the south.
+Stanmore station is the northern terminus of the Jubilee line in London fare zone 5.
+The next station is Canons Park to the south.

 The off-peak service in trains per hour (tph) is: